helenmasch/friend-finder/README.md

 # Puppy Friend Finder

 ## Overview
+Who's your puppy companion?

-In this activity, I built a compatability-based puppy "Friend Finder" application.
+In this application, I built a compatability-based " Puppy Friend Finder" app.
 This full-stack site takes in results from the users surverys and then compares their answers with those from other users.
-After submitting your answers, the app will display the name and photo of the puppy with the best overall match!
+After submitting your answers, the app will display the name and photo of the puppy with your match!

+## Contributor
+Helen Maschmeyer

-## Link
+## View My App
 * https://enigmatic-bayou-35299.herokuapp.com/

-### Contributor
+### Tech Used
+* HTML
+* CSS
+* Node.js
-Helen Maschmeyer - Node & Express Servers
+* Express Servers
+* Bootstrap
+* jQuery
+* Font Awesome

 ### Let's Connect
 * Email Me: maschmeyerhelen@gmail.com